If you’ve ever searched for a product or service on Google, there is a very high chance that you’ve interacted with an ad of some sort!

 Let’s assume you’re a London-based Removal Company and you have a weekly budget of £1000 to spend on Google Ads.
 At a £10 CPC, your ads would receive 100 clicks.
 If you spend £5 CPC you’ll receive 200 clicks etc.

-But even within different industries, there are huge variations in keyword costs and average CPCs.
-A lot of other factors come into play like your website conversion rate when calculating your CPA (Cost Per Acquisition).
+But even within different industries, keyword costs and average CPCs vary widely.
+A lot of other factors come into play.
+Your website’s conversion rate is one of them when calculating your CPA (Cost Per Acquisition).

 Look at this example: